canton7/RestEase/README.md

 If you're targetting iOS or .NET Native, you will need to do this, as runtime code generation isn't available.

 If you're using ASP.NET Core, take a look at [Using HttpClientFactory](#using-httpclientfactory).
+For failure handling and retries using Polly, see [Using RestEase with Polly](#using-restease-with-polly).

 Quick Start
 -----------